joshuaeckroth/csci431-website/notes/planning.md

 ## Types of planning problems

-- Classical:
-- Partially-observable:
-- Probabilistic:
+We will only focus on "classical" planning, although more sophisticated planning problems exist and remain active research.

+- Classical: each state is "atomic", like a single node in a graph; the outcome of every action is known; each action takes a single unit of time to complete.
+- Temporal: like classical except actions take variable time to complete, so multiple actions may be performed simultaneously; deadlines may be involved.
+- Partially-observable: states cannot be fully observed, instead there is a probability of a state having certain properties; effects of actions are not fully known.

 ## Definition of a classical planning problem

+Like the definition of a search problem, a classical planning problem is made up of an initial state, possible actions, and goal criteria.
+However, unlike the search problems we examined earlier, states in a planning problem are not fully described.
+Rather, conjunctions of "predicates" like `at(monkey, 5, 2)` or negated predicates like `not(at(monkey, 5, 2))` are used instead to describe a state.
+When a predicate involves no variables, it is called a "literal."

 -   **Initial state:** a conjunction of positive "literals" (no variables), e.g., `on(monkey, floor), at(monkey, 5, 2), at(box, 3,
                        0), on(bananas, box)`

 -   **Actions:** a set of possible actions to take.
 Each action has an action name, **relevant variables**, **preconditions**, and **effects**.
 Think of an action like a function with arguments.
 The preconditions say under what conditions the action is valid; they can refer to the arguments.
 The effects say what the result of the action is; they can also refer to the arguments, and can include positive and negative effects, sometimes separated as "add" effects and "delete" effects.
+For example, the `move` action might involve variables `thing`, `from`, and `to`, have precondition `at(thing, from)` and postcondition or effect `not(at(thing, from)), at(thing, to)`.

--   **Goal state:** another conjunction of literals.
+-   **Goal criteria:** another conjunction of literals.
 Both positive and negative literals are allowed.
 E.g., `on(monkey, box), not(on(bananas, box))`.

+{% comment %}
 ### Typical assumptions

 -   Atomic time: Each action is indivisible